cberg18/klipper-web-control-docker/README.md

 # klipper-web-control-docker
 __Klipper with Moonraker shipped with Fluidd and/or Mainsail__

+This is a fork of https://www.github.com/dimalo/klipper-web-control-docker with some changes to make things functional, since that maintainer appears to have abbandoned ship...
 - get your printer to the next level!
 - Docker Compose config and Dockerfiles provided!
-- Build with Github actions and deployed to https://hub.docker.com/u/dimalo
+- Build with Github actions and deployed to https://hub.docker.com/u/cberg18
 - Docker multiarch builds with best practices

 ## Features